gamesbook/protograf/docs/source/rationale.rst

 Each of these can be customized in terms of their color, size, shape etc.
 From these primitive graphics, more complex ones can be built up.

-*protograf* provides acommands to allow to layout shapes onto various "virtual" grids.
+*protograf* also provides commands to allow to layout shapes onto various "virtual" grids, which in turn can be used to supprt visible grids, such as various hexagonal layouts.

 *protograf* can also generate cards, using data from Excel or CSV files, or other sources such Google Sheets or the BGG API.
 There is a strong emphasis